 Technological innovations have important dynamics to arise for the firms.
 It is important to apply important policies to trigger for the technological innovation both in firm and economy level.
 Edquist, Charles and Leif Hommen (1999) claimed that innovation policies can be classified as demand-side oriented or supply-side oriented.
 Similarly, theories of the innovation process can be classified as being linear or systems-oriented.
 There are important parallels and logical connections to be drawn between these two classifications.
 On the one hand, linear views of the innovation process support a supply-side orientation in innovation policies.
 On the other hand, systems perspectives on innovation yield a much more fruitful perspective on the demand side, in terms of both theoretical and policy relevance.
-Huergo, Elena, (2006) stated that the planning and monitoring of the innovation process and the hiring of personnel with special skills for technological activities are significant sources of innovation, although with important differences regarding the type of innovation (process versus product).
+Huergo, Elena, (2006) stated that the planning and monitoring of the innovation process of innovation, although with important differences regarding the type of innovation (process versus product).
 In addition, the evidence suggests that large firms' advantages for the generation of product innovations are related to a different use and effectiveness of technological management mechanisms.